locationtech/geogig/doc/manual/source/data/diffs.rst

 The above text indicates that 2 features under the ``parks`` tree (``12`` and ``22``) have been modified.
 The first line corresponding to each modification, they both have a similar syntax.
 Below is the explanation of each value in the case of the first difference.

-- ``6350a6...``: Id of the feature type of the 'old' version
+- ``6350a6...``: ID of the feature type of the 'old' version
-- ``6350a6...``: Id of the feature type of the 'new' version.
+- ``6350a6...``: ID of the feature type of the 'new' version.
 Since the feature type hasn't changed, this is the same as the previous value.
-- ``887b4a...``: Id of the of the 'old' version of the feature
+- ``887b4a...``: ID of the of the 'old' version of the feature
-- ``fad2fa...``: Id of the of the 'new' version of the feature
+- ``fad2fa...``: ID of the of the 'new' version of the feature
 - ``M``.
 Type of difference. ``M`` indicates that the feature has been modified, that is, some of its attributes have changed or its feature type has changed.
 It can also be ``A``, which denotes an addition (a new feature that did not exist before on that path), or ``R``, which denotes a removal (a feature that existed on that path in the old version, but is not present in the new one)
 - ``parks/parks.12``: full path of the feature.

-All Id's are shortened to the first 6 characters.
+All IDs are shortened to the first 6 characters.

 After the header line, the following lines describe the changes in those attributes that have been modified.
 For each line, the name of the modified parameter is followed by the description of the modification.
 In the case of attributes that do not contain geometries, the modification is expressed showing the old and new values.
 From the two features modified in the above example, only ``parks.22`` contains a non-geometry field (named ``parktype``) which has been modified.